bakuncwa/embark11/README.md

 ### Team Communication
 - Use repository Issues for bug reports and feature requests
-- Create Pull Requests for code review
+- Create Pull Requests (PR) for code review
-- Document any major architectural decisions
+- Document any major decisions

 ---